VladislavBanitsky/VladWinPE/README.md

 - Windows Cmd
 - Windows Notepad
 - PortableTaskbar (designed specifically for VladWinPE)

+The author of VladWinPE is not responsible for any consequences from the use of this development.
+All software is provided in an unchanged form and in compliance with the copyrights of its copyright holders.

 ## How to create a bootable USB flash drive
 Just [download](https://github.com/VladislavBanitsky/VladWinPE/releases/tag/v.1.0) the image and create a flash drive using any program convenient for you, such as Rufus or Ventoy, and enjoy the ease, portability and convenience!
 ## How to build and customize